1. Customised Training for MECHANICAL

 PROCESS CAPABILITY IMPROVEMENT

 In this program we shall examine how process capability improvement can help bring “zero defects” concept close to reality, eliminating black art and blame culture and replace it of the causes of poor quality.
 Many of tools can be used to reach a satisfaction targets such as; SPC, DOE, Six Sigma.
-The focus will be on how these, and other the appropriate techiques is used to tackle quality problems, not on the underlying mathematics.
+The focus will be on how these, and other the appropriate techniques is used to tackle quality problems, not on the underlying mathematics.

-The objectives of this course is to learn process variability effect on quality and performance, study how OEE can help you identify, prgressively reduce, the six waste processes and learn how statistical techniques, problem solving methodologies and Total Productive Manufacturing techniques can work together to bring about dramatic improvements in process capability.
+The objectives of this course is to learn process variability effect on quality and performance, study how OEE can help you identify, progressively reduce, the six waste processes and learn how statistical techniques, problem solving methodologies and Total Productive Manufacturing techniques can work together to bring about dramatic improvements in process capability.

-5. RELIABILITY & MAINTENANCE
+5. Customised Training for RELIABILITY & MAINTENANCE

 INTRODUCTION TO RELIABILITY ENGINEERING IN PRODUCT DEVELOMENT